domoritz/leaflet-locatecontrol/README.md

 ### Minimal set up:

-#### add the javascript and css files
+#### Add the JavaScript and CSS files

+Download and include the JavaScript and CSS files.

+The CSS style is compatible with the latest Leaflet.
+If you cannot use the latest Leaflet, you can use the provided `L.Control.Locate.0.5.css` style for Leaflet 0.5.1 and below.

-Either download and include the js and css files manually or use the latest version directly from my repository using [rawgithub](http://rawgithub.com/).
+For testing purposes and development, you can use the latest version directly from my repository using [rawgithub](http://rawgithub.com/).
+However, **don't do this in production environments**!

 ```html
 <link rel="stylesheet" href="//rawgithub.com/domoritz/leaflet-locatecontrol/gh-pages/src/L.Control.Locate.css" />